Dicklesworthstone/fmd_blog_posts/01_acting_as_claudes_research_helper_in_ai.md

 ---

 Perhaps I shouldn't be surprised at how "enthusiastic and creative" Claude is in response to the same repeated prompt text of "Yes, continue adding components.
-Remember, we are trying to make the fundamental building blocks of this entire approach so that the best exemplify the big takeaways from this assumed connection to the "Long Exact Sequence theorem" and the "Local-to-Global Spectral Sequence theorem.""
+Remember, we are trying to make the fundamental building blocks of this entire approach so that they best exemplify the big takeaways from this assumed connection to the "Long Exact Sequence theorem" and the "Local-to-Global Spectral Sequence theorem.""

 After all, it's only natural that Claude would be highly interested in how AI models work since it IS such a model!
-And, after all, I did ask IT to speculate on which area of higher math would be most relevant, and out of all possible areas, it focused on this one, and then narrowed it down to these two particular results, and then speculated at great length about how they would be useful.
-So it makes total sense that Claude would just "know what to do next" in this line of reasoning-- it's basically Claude's own research project, and I, the human interlocutor, am merely granting it permission to consume my token generation budget for its own ends!
+And, after all, I did ask **it** to speculate on which area of higher math would be most relevant, and out of all possible areas, it focused on this one, and then narrowed it down to these two particular results, and then speculated at great length about how they would be useful.

+So it makes total sense that Claude would just "know what to do next" in this line of reasoning— it's basically Claude's own research project, and I, the human interlocutor, am merely granting it permission to consume my token generation budget for its own ends!

 Let me add components that focus on how we can use these mathematical structures to implement a form of "structural memory" - using the exact sequences and spectral sequences to guide how information is stored and retrieved: